eclipxe13/sepomexphp/README.md

 $zipcode = $sepomex->getZipCodeData((int) $argv[1]);
 ```

-Also, check the `zipcode-info.php` script. and `ZipCodeDataTest.php`
+Also, check the `zipcode-info.php` script.
+And `ZipCodeDataTest.php` test.

 Do you have your own dataset of Sepomex?
 You can extend this library, just create `DataGatewayInterface` that
 implements the methods and get the data from anywhere.